kay-mw/one-star-reviews/src/prompt.md

 `[{"timestamp": <timestamp: int>, "evaluation": <evaluation: int>}]`

-Where `<timestamp: int>` is the timestamp for that review, from the input data, and `<evaluation: int>` your evaluation of that review based on the previously described criteria.
+Where `<timestamp: int>` is the timestamp for that review (from the input data), and `<evaluation: int>` is your evaluation of that review based on the previously described criteria.

-# Note

-The "rating" field is not related to the "evaluation" field you must provide.
-Ignore the "rating" field when determining the "evaluation".

 # Review Data